department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

       description: Apply online now, or find out how to apply in person, by phone, or by mail.
     - url: /health-care/health-conditions
       title: Health Needs and Conditions
       description: Find out how to access VA services for mental health, women’s health, and other specific needs.
-    - url: /health-care/health-conditions/conditions-related-to-service-era/
-      title: Conditions Related to When and Where You Served
-      description: Find out which service-connected health concerns you should be aware of, based on when and where you served.
+And find out which service-connected health concerns you should be aware of, based on when and where you served.
     - url: /health-care/prescriptions/
       title: Refill Prescriptions
       description: Refill prescriptions online, and track the status of your refills.